-- These lots are those lots which already have an existing structure and which are at least three (3) times the minimum lot size. - All lots in that category that are less than three (3) times the minimum lot size are excluded. - This is to account, in some measure, for the fact that a certain number of lots will be unbuildable (for a variety of reasons) or unavailable for development. - However, in some cases, it may be possible to add new units on those lots, for example, through a private way. - Already built lots in R-A that are less than 60,000 sf in current zoning are excluded.
-Already built Lots in R-A that are less than 30,000 sf in proposed zoning are excluded.
+- These lots are those lots which already have an existing structure and which are at least three (3) times the minimum lot size. - All lots in that category that are less than three (3) times the minimum lot size are excluded. - This is to account, in some measure, for the fact that a certain number of lots will be unbuildable (for a variety of reasons) or unavailable for development. - However, in some cases, it may be possible to add new units on those lots, for example, through a private way. - Already built lots in RA that are less than 60,000 sf in current zoning are excluded.
+Already built Lots in RA that are less than 30,000 sf in proposed zoning are excluded. - For the RB calculations, a proposed density of 1 unit per 30,000 sf was used.